invesdwin/invesdwin-maven-plugin/README.md

 [/ABSOLUTE/PATH/TO/invesdwin-trading]
 checkout = git clone 'https://<USERNAME>:<PASSWORD>@github.com/subes/invesdwin-trading.git' 'invesdwin-trading'
 ```

-* Alternatively on Windows
+* On Windows
-	* install [Cygwin](https://www.cygwin.com/) and [add it to the PATH](https://www.howtogeek.com/howto/41382/how-to-use-linux-commands-in-windows-with-cygwin/) or run scripts directly from `<CYGWIN_HOME>/bin/bash.exe`
+	* install [Cygwin](https://www.cygwin.com/) and [add it to the PATH](https://www.howtogeek.com/howto/41382/how-to-use-linux-commands-in-windows-with-cygwin/) or run scripts directly from `<CYGWIN_HOME>/bin/bash.exe` (or use **Git Bash** which was installed with Git for Windows the File Explorer context menu).
-	* use a pull script like this:
+ 		* A recent [Maven](https://maven.apache.org/) version should be downloaded and added to the PATH.
+   		* A recent [JDK](https://adoptium.net/) version should be donloaded and added to the PATH, as well as JAVA_HOME defined.
+	* Optional: Use a pull script like this (invesdwin-workspace and invesdwin-oss already have that for you, as well as a build_offline_parents.sh to resolve pom issues before a build):
 ```sh
 #! /bin/bash